mainmatter/mainmatter.com/blog/_posts/2019-02-22-elixir-umbrella-mox.md

 Using an umbrella allowed us to split our server into two very distinct applications, communicating together by way of rigorously defined APIs.
 The first application functions as the data handling entity of the project - named _breethe_ (see below).
 It communicates with the air quality provider (a third-party API) to gather the data, then processes and caches it for future use.
 The second application in the umbrella is the webserver built with Phoenix - named _breethe_web_.
 It requests the data from the first application, parses it to JSON and delivers the payload to the client in compliance with the [JSON:API specification](https://jsonapi.org/).

+Here's an overview of the umbrella structure used for Breethe:
 ```
 apps
 ├── breethe